[Learn Korean E2] Korean Vowels! Pronunciation and Writing with Chart!

 안녕하세요! 토미입니다.

-I am so excited to teach you this wonderful language, Korean.
+I am so excited to teach you this incredible language, Korean.

-I made this video for the students who have never learned Korean before.
+I made this video for students who have never learned Korean before.

 So, from now on, don’t worry about your Korean learning!